gcallah/BookReviews/goodspeed.md

 cycle theory" (ref), ABC (as well as mania theory, forest fire theory, shock theory, creative destruction theory, and the Keynesian theory) is an ideal type, which might be highly applicable, or somewhat applicable, or not applicable at all, in explaining any particular downturn.
+For example (as mentioned above), when
-For example, when Covid spread across the globe and governments everywhere shut down businesses and restricted activities, only a very naïve advocate of ABC would attempt to explain the subsequent downturn using (primarily) that theory.
+Covid spread across the globe and governments everywhere shut down businesses and restricted activities, only a very naïve advocate of ABC would attempt to explain the subsequent downturn using (primarily) that theory.
 (And the same would apply to advocates of those other theories.)
-In that instance, the downturn was quite obviously primarily due to an unexpected event (a shock) combined with the government policies that were adopted in response to that event.
+In that instance, the downturn was obviously due primarily to an unexpected event (a shock), combined with the government policies that were adopted in response to that event.
 (And of course, that does not imply that there could not have been malinvestments, one or more manias, or some excess "kindling," before Covid